Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Materials and Methods

-Another challenging aspect of parameter estimation is the estimation of the volatility $\sigma_x$ which is a top-level parameter in the Bayesian hierarchical model; due to the multiple levels of hierarchy in the evidence synthesis model (Figure \ref{fig:functional_relationships}) and the lack of information about it, this difficulty is reflected in the lower effective sample sizes in all of our analyses.
+Another challenging aspect of parameter estimation is the estimation of the volatility $\sigma$ which is a top-level parameter in the Bayesian hierarchical model; due to the multiple levels of hierarchy in the evidence synthesis model (Figure \ref{fig:functional_relationships}) and the lack of information about it, this difficulty is reflected in the lower effective sample sizes \citep{geyer, stan2024} in all of our analyses.
 Subsequently, this increases the difficulty to break down the transmission rate in \eqref{eq:transmission_matrix_process} into its biological and social components.
 Finally, for this multivariate ODE time series model, the solution to \eqref{eq:ODE_system} is approximated numerically via the Trapezoidal rule.
 Higher-order numerical ODE solvers can be considered, at the cost of increased computational effort.

 The Bayesian hierarchical model is implemented via a dynamic Hamiltonian Monte Carlo algorithm \citep{betancourt} which utilizes gradient information to efficiently explore high-dimensional parameter spaces or complex posterior geometries and to obtain a sample from the posterior distribution of the model parameters given the observed data.
+For a detailed mathematical description of the algorithm, the reader is referred to \cite{chatzilena2}.
 The size of the parameter space increases with longer time horizons due to the involvement of the diffusion process in \eqref{eq:Euler_BM} at weekly level, making such a gradient-based MCMC method particularly suitable for the implementation of the Bayesian hierarchical model proposed in the work; simultaneously, this poses a challenge for ODE models, for which computing the gradient is computationally significantly more demanding and subtle than the plain likelihood evaluation \citep{vehtari}.
 The increasing computational cost as a consequence of increasing volumes of data for ODE models is a point raised by \cite{birrell} and \cite{ghosh} and highlights the need for further developments in the area.
+The CPU time required for the MCMC run of each of the SBM and MBM transmission models using Greek and Austrian data is less than 18 hours and is presented in the Supplementary Material, Table S4.